LawleyClasses/230-spring2017/weekly_materials/week8/week8thursday.md

 h1 { text-align: center; }
 ```

-Next you'll format the fieldset, specifying a gray border with rounded instead of the default black square, and adding some space above it.
+Next you'll format the fieldset, specifying a gray border with rounded borders instead of the default black square, and adding some space above it.
 Make the legend for the fieldset a bit bigger, too.

 ```css
 fieldset {